 © 1997 by Anthea Fraser Gupta

-Paper submitted for the First Conference on Postcolonial Theory
+Paper submitted for the Online Conference on Postcolonial Theory

 This is a new genre for me.
 I have tried to keep my text as brief as possible, to enhance on-screen readability.
 I have also included hypertext links to exemplify some points.

 Dominance of English

 The dominance of English in the Internet needs no arguing for.
 Computers are in any case English-oriented.
 Netscape and Java are in English, the vocabulary of computing and of the Internet is overwhelmingly English, and most of the texts that are accessed through it are in English.
 The search engines are in English and are in the US.
 The reasons for the dominance of English are firstly historical -- the Internet began in the USA, which is still the leading user of it, and the USA is an English-using nation.
 The norms of the Internet are established in ASCII texts, and even now texts transmitted unaltered from (for example) Francophone keyboards may produce garbage on English-favouring keyboards.
 To avoid this from happening, those who post, for example, French on ASCII lists, must omit diacritics, as in this French posting on the LINGUIST list (LINGUIST List 7.1639, Thu Nov 21 1996):

 Ces troisiemes rencontres, organisees par les etudiants de l'Atelier des Doctorants de Linguistique, se veulent un lieu de contacts et d'echanges fructueux entre doctorants et jeunes chercheurs relevant de differents cadres theoriques et de differents domaines de recherche en linguistique.
 Chaque communication sera suivie de 10 min. de discussion.
 D'autre part, des ateliers-debats seront organises le samedi 7 au matin.